MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 This new script helps workers process WAGE DAILs.
 The script grabs quarterly earnings information from the match as well as earned income information for the case and presents that information in an organized dialog to the financial worker.
 The script does not update or case note anything, but it does save the financial worker time and improves the accuracy of transcribing earned income information from the matches. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2583*

 ### NOTES
+**COUNTY BURIAL DETERMINATION**
+New script that will case note a decision made on a County Burial Application.
+This script works in conjunction with the enhancements to County Burial Application Script - reading information from the case note created from that script. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2585*

 **GRH - NON-HRF-POSTPAY**
 Case note script that will screen into non-hrf GRH cases and process GRH post payment. *Completed by Kenny Lee (@kennyasalee from Ramsey County) Resolves Issue #1730 and #2205*